Ivan Dolac – The 2025 travel guide

 Nearby beaches

 When you’re ready to hit the beach again, rent a boat and start exploring.
-There are idyllic coves to the left and right of Ivan Dolac, including Jagodna, Petarčica, and Bojanic Bad, as well as dozens of others towards Hvar Town on the west and Sučuraj on the east.
+As well as the beaches along the main promenade, there are idyllic coves to the left and right of Ivan Dolac, including Jagodna, Petarčica, and Bojanic Bad, as well as dozens of others towards Hvar Town on the west and Sučuraj on the east.

 Where to stay in Ivan Dolac